wrodie/behringer-mixer/README.md

 Starts the OSC server to process messages.
 Data will not be returned/processed unless this has been run

 #### `mixer.state(<address>)`
-Returns the current state of the mixer as a dictionary of values The address parameter is optional.
-If provided then only the data for that address is returned.
+Returns the current state of the mixer.
+If the optional address parameter is provided then the current state of that address is returned.
+If the parameter is not provided then the entire state is returned as a dictionary of values.
 ```
 {
 	'/ch/1/mix_fader': 0.75,